Shipments of Shine Muscat grapes from China halted after Thailand Consumers Council raises alarm over harmful residues

 “A lot of people in the Chinese fruit industry think the action is unfair because some Thai fruit exports exceed MRL levels in China,” she said.
 “This could become a government issue if it is not treated or resolved properly.”

-China is by far the dominant supplier of imported fruits to Thailand, accounting for some 76 per cent of apple imports, 89 per cent of grape imports, and 74 per cent of grape imports in 2023, according to data from the Asiafruit Statistics Handbook 2024.
+China is by far the dominant supplier of imported fruits to Thailand, accounting for some 76 per cent of apple imports, 89 per cent of grape imports, and 74 per cent of mandarin imports in 2023, according to data from the Asiafruit Statistics Handbook 2024.

 While the scare concerns grapes, it has implications for imports of other Chinese fruits such as citrus, apples and pears, according to Danny Guo, general manager of trade for JWM Asia.